jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 (3) Any notice under this section may from time to time be amended or revoked by a subsequent notice publicly notified before any public notification of a poll under section 206 or any inquiry of occupiers under section 203(2).

 ### 203 Poll for proposed irrigation scheme
-(1) Subject to section 207 and subsection (2) of this section, at the time of the public notification under section 202 of charges and of a description of the proposed scheme, or at any time thereafter, the Minister shall arrange for a poll to be taken on the question whether the proposed irrigation scheme should be undertaken.
+(1) Subject to section 207 and subsection (2), at the time of the public notification under section 202 of charges and of a description of the proposed scheme, or at any time thereafter, the Minister shall arrange for a poll to be taken on the question whether the proposed irrigation scheme should be undertaken.
 (2) If the Minister is of the opinion that the acceptability of any proposed irrigation scheme could be fairly ascertained by an inquiry in writing of all the persons who are ratepayers in respect of land in the proposed irrigation district, the Minister may dispense with a poll and arrange to notify by post the said ratepayers of the charges and the description of the proposed scheme as notified under section 202.
 (3) Each of the ratepayers notified under subsection (2) shall be entitled to such time as the Minister may stipulate, being not less than 10 working days, to advise the Minister in writing whether or not he agrees to the proposed irrigation scheme and the charges and the other matters relating to the proposed scheme as so notified to him.

 ### 204 Preparation of rolls
 (1) For the purpose of any poll under this Part, the electoral officer of each territorial authority whose district or part of it is included in the proposed irrigation district must, at the Minister's request, prepare a special roll of the ratepayers each of whom is a ratepayer in respect of land in the proposed irrigation district.
 (2) Where the proposed irrigation district extends over the district of 2 or more such territorial authorities, the special rolls so prepared for the several districts may be taken together, and the rolls so taken shall be the special roll of electors for the purposes of the poll to be taken under this Part.
-(3) If, under this Part, a poll is to be taken of all or any of the ratepayers in the districts of 2 or more territorial authorities jointly, the Minister may select and appoint 1 of those territorial authorities to be the principal authority for the purposes of the poll.
+(3) If, under this Part, a poll is to be taken of all or any of the ratepayers in the districts of 2 or more territorial authorities jointly, the Minister may select and appoint one of those territorial authorities to be the principal authority for the purposes of the poll.

 ### 205 Voting
 Only those persons appearing on the special roll prepared under section 204 shall be entitled to vote on any poll under this Part, and each such person shall be allowed 1 vote only.